awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/c-3-protein-folding-variational-quantum-eigensolver/protein-folding-vqe-background.md

 Figure 16: Protein before and after folding[<sup>10</sup>](#wiki-protein)

-In this work, a fast quantum algorithm based on Grover's search is proposed.
-The protein structure prediction problem is studied in three-dimensional hydrophobic-hydrophilic model on body-centered cubic lattice.
-The results show the quadratic speedup over its classical counterparts.

 VQE is a quantum algorithm that can be used to simulate the behavior of molecules, including proteins.
 VQE works by approximating